Brunch & Batter

 • ¼ teaspoon freshly ground black pepper

-• 3 bagels sliced in half (will have 6 halves) can use English muffins
+• 3 plain bagels sliced in half (will have 6 halves) can use English muffins or bread of your choice

 Instructions

 • In a medium bowl, combine the tuna, sun-dried tomatoes, celery, capers, lemon juice, mustard, olive oil, herbs, salt, and pepper.
 Mix until just combined.
-Taste and adjust seasonings, adding a little more oil if dry.
-(This will depend on how much liquid you drained from the tuna as well as how much oil was in your sun-dried tomatoes).
+Taste and adjust seasoning, adding a little more oil if dry.
+(This will depend on how much liquid you drained from the tuna, as well as how much oil was in your sun-dried tomatoes).
 Set aside.

-2 7 ounce (5.1 oz. dry weight) canned tuna fish in water, ⅓ cup sun-dried tomatoes in oil; chopped, 3 tablespoon diced celery, 2 teaspoon capers, drained, 2 teaspoon fresh lemon juice, 1 teaspoon Dijon mustard, ⅓ cup olive oil (plus more if needed), 1 tablespoon fresh chopped chives, 1 tablespoon fresh chopped parsley, ½ teaspoon fresh oregano (optional), can use dried, ¼ teaspoon Kosher salt, ¼ teaspoon freshly ground black pepper
+1 12-ounce (9-ounce dry weight) canned tuna fish in water, drained, ⅓ cup sun-dried tomatoes in oil; chopped, 3 tablespoon diced celery (from about 2 celery stalks), 2 teaspoon capers, rinsed and drained, 2 teaspoon fresh lemon juice, 1 teaspoon Dijon mustard, ¼ cup extra-virgin olive oil (plus more if needed), 1 tablespoon fresh chopped chives, 1 tablespoon fresh chopped parsley, ½ teaspoon fresh or dried oregano, ¼ teaspoon kosher salt, ¼ teaspoon freshly ground black pepper

 • Heat the oven broiler to high.
 Have a baking sheet ready.
 Lay out your bread on the baking sheet.
 Place a slice of cheese on each piece of bread.
 Add about ⅓ cup of tuna to each bread slice.
 Top with an additional slice of cheese.

-3 bagels sliced in half (will have 6 halves), 12 slices Provolone or Swiss cheese
+3 plain bagels sliced in half (will have 6 halves), 12 slices provolone or Swiss cheese

 • Broil on high for 3-5 minutes, until the cheese is melted, golden brown, and bubbly.
 Serve immediately.